Rodrigo Millar

-Rodrigo Javier Millar Carvajal (born 3 November 1981) is a Chilean footballer who last played as a midfielder for Primera B de Chile club Coquimbo Unido.
+Rodrigo Javier Millar Carvajal (born 3 November 1981) is a Chilean former footballer who played as a midfielder.
 He played for Chile in the 2010 FIFA World Cup.
 He also holds Mexican citizenship.

 Club career

 Huachipato

 Millar started his career at Huachipato in 1999.
 He made his Chilean Primera División debut, aged 20, against Santiago Wanderers on 30 April 2000.
 Millar scored his first goal for Huachipato against Rangers de Talca in a 1–1 draw.
 In the 2003 season, Millar scored 12 goals in 32 games and caught the eye of several European teams.